NSS-Day-Cohort-76/Bug-Ranch-jake2bake/README.md

    ```
    Explain this code with your best vocabulary.
    > Your answer here
+   > it is a for loop, forestNumber is the counter variable and set to 0, the for loop will run until areas.forest condition is met and forestNumber++ will increment by one until condition is satified then push the string "forest" into the journey array
 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.
    > Your answer here
+   >the variable database stores an object that contains two arrays which each contain objects
 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?
    > Your answer here
+   > herdSize is defining parameter of the hireDrovers() function that gets its value from when the function is invoked on line 6 of the main.js module passing the argument of cattleToDrive which is set to the value 50 on line 5 of the main.js module

 ## When You Are Done